-Our society has for over 40 years accepted the sexism of page 3 as a normal part of life.
+Our society has for over 40 years accepted the sexism of Page 3 as a normal part of life.
 In so doing it has accepted as normal the belittling of women.
 We feel this may have encouraged an attitude in society that women are, first and foremost, sexual objects; that women’s appearance should be judged and their breasts or other body parts may be seen as public property or open to comment.
 Page 3′s inclusion in a publication which seeks to inform society might be encouraging behaviours such as street harassment and comments such as “Look at the tits on that”.
-Readers are being conditioned to view women as objects, as”that” rather than a person.
+Readers are being conditioned to view women as objects, as “that” rather than a person.
 Evidence shows that this objectification may also make violence against women more common.

 We believe that newspapers shouldn’t reinforce sexism any more than they should reinforce racism or homophobia.
-Us not buying the Sun will not stop us seeing Page 3 in public and it will not stop the reinforcement of these sexist attitudes on society.
+Us not buying the Sun will not stop us seeing Page 3 in public and it will not stop the reinforcement of these sexist attitudes in society.
 By raising awareness of these problems we have a greater chance of making people think twice about buying and reading the Sun and forcing the much-needed and long overdue change.

 Q. You are just jealous because you don’t look like the women on Page 3!

 A. Not many women do, and the men we know don’t have perfect bodies either.
-Images like page 3 promote unrealistic ideals of perfection that are unattainable by most.
-The models are professionally made up, posed and lit just like magazines and the image is very likely to be airbrushed (although we cannot say for definite as they do not have to reveal this information) so not even the model looks quite like the picture.
+Images like Page 3 promote unrealistic ideals of perfection that are unattainable by most.
+The models are professionally made up, highly groomed, posed and lit just like magazines and the image is very likely to be airbrushed (although we cannot say for definite as they do not have to reveal this information) so not even the model looks quite like the picture.

 To be frank what we look like and what any woman looks like isn’t relevant to this argument.
-Appearance isn’t the most important thing about women and page 3 (amongst other influences) teaches society that a woman’s worth is all about the way she looks and her sexual availability to men.
+Appearance isn’t the most important thing about women, and Page 3 (amongst other influences) teaches society that a woman’s worth is all about the way she looks and her sexual availability to men.
 We like to think that actually a woman’s worth is about her achievements, aspirations, values, and relationships, just the same as a man’s.
 It would be nice if these other values could be celebrated in newspapers more.

 Q. Do you want to get rid of all pornography?